Goal Misgeneralization in Deep Reinforcement Learning: Related Work

-\paragraph{Reward misspecification} The work on objective robustness identifies a problem beyond reward (mis-)specification \citep{concrete-problems, faulty-reward}, the problem of specifying a reward that captures the behavior we want.
-While reward misspecification may already be a problem on the training distribution, objective robustness problems only become visible once we move out-of distribution.
-That is, even with a perfectly specified reward function, objective robustness is still an issue.\footnote{Failures due to objective misspecification, like reward hacking, occur when the model behaves in an unintended/undesirable way that nevertheless scores highly on the reward function; in failures of objective robustness, on the other hand, models score \emph{poorly} on the objective function because they are capably pursuing an incorrect objective.}
+\paragraph{Reward Misspecification.} Reward specification is the problem of specifying a reward that captures the behavior we want \citep{concrete-problems,faulty-reward}.
+Goal misgeneralization is a distinct problem: it may lead to failure even if the reward function is perfectly specified.\footnote{Failures due to reward misspecification occur when the model behaves in an unintended way that nevertheless scores highly on the reward function.
+In contrast, in goal misgeneralization, models score \emph{poorly} on the training reward because they are pursuing a different objective.} Reward misspecification can produce similar failures to goal misgeneralization, however, when the designer specifies a proxy objective that yields good training performance, but fails OOD \citep{hadfieldmenell2017inverse}.

-\paragraph{Adversarial Robustness} Adversarial examples are a well-known kind of capability robustness failure.
-In image classification, adversarial examples are typically found by optimizing small $l_p$ norm perturbations to images to cause misclassification, despite the changes being imperceptible to humans \citep{szegedy, goodfellow2015explaining, goodfellowopenai}.
-More recent works argue that real-world attackers are not limited to small perturbations \citep{gilmer} and that the norm-perturbation model is only a useful local approximation to the true worst-case risk \citep{uesato}.
-For these reasons, \citet{brown} introduced a contest to evaluate ML systems against \emph{unconstrained} (as opposed to norm-constrained) adversaries.
-In reinforcement learning, agents have also been shown to be vulnerable to small perturbations on input images \citep{huang, kos}, as well as vulnerable to adversarial policies: policies that attack the agent simply by taking actions in the same environment and thereby modifying the agent's observations to cause poor performance \citep{gleave}.

-\paragraph{Out-of-Distribution Robustness} Adversarial examples and objective robustness failures are types of OOD robustness failures; in OOD robustness, the goal is to optimize worst-case performance over a \emph{perturbation set} of possible test domains (environments) $\mathcal{F}$.
-As in the case of adversarial examples \citep{ilyas}, the reason why ML models usually fail OOD in general is that they tend to learn features that are highly predictive on the training domain(s) but are brittle to distributional shift, also known as \emph{spurious correlations}.